dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot-azure-iis.md

 The [ASP.NET Core Module](xref:host-and-deploy/aspnet-core-module) attempts to start the .NET Core CLR in-process, but it fails to start.
 The cause of a process startup failure can usually be determined from entries in the Application Event Log and the ASP.NET Core Module stdout log.

+Common failure conditions:

-A common failure condition is the app is misconfigured due to targeting a version of the ASP.NET Core shared framework that isn't present.
+* The app is misconfigured due to targeting a version of the ASP.NET Core shared framework that isn't present.
 Check which versions of the ASP.NET Core shared framework are installed on the target machine.
+* Using Azure Key Vault, lack of permissions to the Key Vault.
+Check the access policies in the targeted Key Vault to ensure that the correct permissions are granted.

 ### 500.31 ANCM Failed to Find Native Dependencies